new-day-international/development/README.md

 3. Check this out of github

         git clone https://github.com/new-day-international/development

-4. In a shell go to the direcrtory you just checked out cd ~/development
+4. In a shell go to the directory you just checked out

+        cd ~/development

 4. Create VM and install reddit code.
 This step will take a few minutes